harashish-arora/socialnet/README.md

 **Degrees of Separation:**
 Standard breadth-first search (BFS) on an implicit adjacency list derived from `User::friends`.

+**Input Assumptions:**
+- Usernames must be single words without spaces (space-delimited parsing)
+- Post content can contain spaces and is extracted from the remainder of the line
+- Commands are case-sensitive (e.g., `ADD_USER` not `add_user`)
+- Usernames themselves are case-insensitive (Alice = alice = ALICE)
+- Special characters in usernames may cause undefined behavior
+- Commands must be properly formatted with correct number of arguments

 ---

 ## 8. Complexity Analysis